 An Albert Einstein signed photo. $75,000 in ‘09

 A baseball signed by Joe DiMaggio and Marilyn Monroe. $191,200 in ‘06

 A baseball signed by Babe Ruth. $388,375

 A signed John Lennon/Yoko LP, owned by John’s murderer.
 Perversely, $525,000

 George Washington’s signed Acts of Congress. $9.8 million

-So buy any one of my suspense novels, available on Amazon and also easily through my website, and I’ll gladly autograph it for you.
+So buy any one of my suspense novels, available on Amazon and also easily through my website.
 And some day . . . who knows what it might be worth?